-An internal committee, an external committee, or the Executive Committee may submit an item to the Executive Committee for consideration for inclusion on the Senate agenda, Faculty Caucus agenda, or Senate Consent agenda.
+An internal committee, an external committee, or the Executive Committee may submit an item to the Executive Committee for consideration for inclusion on the Senate or Faculty Caucus agenda.
 The Executive Committee determines if an item may move from the Review & Circulation Stage to the Information Stage.
-It does so by approving its placement on a Senate agenda, or Faculty Caucus agenda as an Information Item.
-It may also choose to place an item on the Academic Senate Consent agenda (see Article V, sect.
-1.F).
+It does so by approving its placement on a Senate or Faculty Caucus agenda as an Information Item.

-When an internal committee submits an item, Executive Committee may choose to:
+When an internal committee submits an item, the Executive Committee may choose to:

-- 1. place the item on the Senate or Faculty Caucus agenda; - 2. place the item on the Senate Consent agenda; - 3. send it back to the internal committee, in some cases with recommendation to return to an external committee; - 4. assign it to another committee (internal or external); - 5. send it to an ex-officio member for further investigation.
+1. place the item on the Senate or Faculty Caucus agenda;

+2. send it back to the internal committee, in some cases with recommendation to return to an external committee;

+- 3. assign it to another committee (internal or external); - 4. send it to an ex-officio member for further investigation.

 Normally, an external committee will submit an item to the internal committee to which it reports and not directly to the Executive Committee.
-The internal committee will then submit the proposed item or a revised proposed item to the Executive Committee for consideration for placement on a Senate or Caucus agenda as an information item.
+The internal committee will then submit the proposed item or a revised proposed item to the Executive Committee for consideration for placement on a Senate or

+Caucus agenda as an information item.
 The Executive Committee will consider placement on a Senate or Caucus agenda, and either confirm, return to one of the originating committees for further review, or assign per I.B.1 for additional review.

 The Executive Committee may propose that an item assigned to the committee of the whole be moved from the Review & Circulation Stage to the Information Stage.
+In unusual circumstances, an item may be moved from the Review and Circulation Stage to the Information Stage by a two-thirds vote of the Senate or Faculty Caucus.